-- W-2 Third Party Sick Pay: Only check if this money type will be used to update an employee’s wage file with taxable or non-taxable sick pay benefits paid to an employee by a third party (such as an insurance company.)
+- Report Sick Pay Benefits: Only check if this money type will be used to update an employee’s wage file with taxable or non-taxable sick pay benefits paid to an employee by a third party (such as an insurance company.)
 If this box is checked, Box 13 on the employee’s W-2 will be checked, showing the employee received sick pay benefits from a third party as required by the IRS.
 Otherwise, leave this box unchecked.
 Do not check if an employee is enrolled in a sick pay plan but did not actually receive sick pay benefits.
 For more details, see the help article How To Set Up Third Party Sick Pay Reporting.
 For further instructions, see IRS Instructions for Form W-2.

 To edit an existing Money Type: